-Join Deke McClelland for an in-depth discussion in this video Correcting camera shake with Shake Reduction, part of Photoshop: 2013 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Correcting camera shake with Shake Reduction, part of Photoshop CC 2013 New Features.

 In this movie, I'll introduce you to Photoshop's newest experimental feature which goes by the name Shake Reduction.
 And it's job is to correct for camera shake in a scene, by which I mean you've got a handheld camera, low light, and the movement in the scene is caused by you the photographer.
 Not by the subjects of your photograph moving.
 And Shake Reduction relies on a high degree of artificial intelligence.
 It's a pretty amazing feature.
 Sometimes it gets it right.
 Sometimes it doesn't.
 And often times it varies inside the confines of a single photograph.
 So I'll go ahead and press Ctrl+1, or Cmd+1 on a Mac, to zoom in to this image that I shot in low evening light.